technolaji/github4s/docs/src/main/tut/repository.md

 ### Get the combined status for a specific Ref

-Lastly, you can also get the combined status thanks to `getCombinedStatus`, it takes the same arguments as the operation listing statuses:
+Lastly, you can also get the combined status thanks to `getCombinedStatus`; it takes the same arguments as the operation listing statuses:

 ```tut:silent